reekKiE/CompleteSuicideManual-En/English/chapter_8.md

 People who can swim may also commit suicide in this way, but it is undeniable that this method is more for those who cannot swim and the elderly.
 In fact, men in their 20s and 30s rarely commit suicide by drowning.
 Even if you make up your mind and jump into the water, you still have to swim a few times, and there are many cases of being rescued during the splash.
 People who can swim better choose other methods.

-## Case 22: The actress who buried her head in the toilet and drowned
+## Case study 22: The actress who buried her head in the toilet and drowned

 In 1944, Lupe Vélez, a has-been Hollywood star, drowned her head in the toilet.